- Solo walks across the three nations of Great Britain.

 This site also looks at a wide variety of named trails which I have walked over the years.
-Some are solo, but many are in collaboration with my friend Dave Travers – we have been walking together since the 1970s, and on others you will find reference to various bits of family.
+Some are solo, but many were in collaboration with my friend Dave Travers – we walked together for many years, from the 1970s to his untimely death in 2017; on others, you will find reference to various bits of family.

 My Cicerone guide Walking in Essex was published in mid-November 2013.
-On the Essex tab there are resources to support the book and help you explore this most-misunderstood of English counties.
-I'm currently working on another book for Cicerone, publication 2017, on London.
+On the Essex tab there are resources to support the book and help you explore this most-misunderstood of English counties. **Updated edition in preparation for April 2019!!**

 My second Cicerone title was published in September 2017, and it’s one of their best-sellers.
 There’s information on the Cicerone website, where you can buy it (and the Essex book too) post-free.